 Texas Southmost College (TSC) engages in a continuous quality improvement process.
-The institution’s institutional effectiveness process integrates institution-wide researched-based planning and evaluation activities, which incorporate a review of programs and services, resulting in continuing improvement and demonstrating that the institution is effectively accomplishing its mission.
+The institution’s institutional effectiveness process integrates institution-wide researched-based planning and evaluation activities, which incorporates a review of programs and services, resulting in continuing improvement and demonstrating that the institution is effectively accomplishing its mission.

 TSC Institutional Effectiveness Process

+b.)
 Operational planning allows for focused review of educational, administrative, and support programs and services, based on the College’s goals, objectives and expected outcomes.
 Individuals at the implementation level are responsible for developing different but complementary plans of action for service and improvement:

 Institutional Research to Inform Planning